Rundiz/fuel-start/README.md

 This repository is running daily/nightly (or almost daily/nightly) build without set the release version.<br>
 To make sure that you are using the most completed set from each version, please go to [releases menu][4] and download from there.<br>
 You can download from both green button or Source code buttons with no problem.

+###Clone this repository
+If you clone this repository from Github for Windows, you may get the error message.<br>
+Please try to clone via git shell with this command. `git clone https://github.com/OkveeNet/fuel-start`<br>
+And then you can add the cloned folder into Github for Windows later.

 ---